linz/topo-workflows/workflows/imagery/README.md

 | end-datetime   | str   | YYYY-MM-DD                                                                                          | Imagery end date (flown to), must be in default formatting                                                                       |
 | copy-option    | enum  | --no-clobber                                                                                        | `--no-clobber` will not overwrite files if the name and the file size in bytes are the same. `--force` will overwrite all files. |

-\* This regex can be used to exclude paths as well, e.g. if there are RBG and RGBI directories, the following regex will only include files in the RGB directory: `RGB(?!I).*.tiff?$`.
+\* This regex can be used to exclude paths as well, e.g. if there are RBG and RGBI directories, the following regex will only include TIFF files in the RGB directory: `RGB(?!I).*.tiff?$`.
 For more complicated exclusions, there is an `--exclude` parameter, which would need to be added to the Argo WorkflowTemplate.

 ### Example Input Parameters